Mastering the Art of Factoring Quartic Functions

 IV.
 Factoring using the Quadratic Formula

 While the quartic formula exists (and is significantly more complex than the quadratic formula), it's generally less practical for factoring.
-However, in some cases, we can reduce a quartic to a quadratic using substitution, then apply the quadratic formula to find roots, and finally work back to factor the original quartic.
+Even so, in some cases, we can reduce a quartic to a quadratic using substitution, then apply the quadratic formula to find roots, and finally work back to factor the original quartic.

 V. Dealing with Complex Roots